alofeoluwafemi/plugable/ReadME.md

 ##Contributor Notice

 -   All Void method should return object instance to enable chaining
--   Bootstrap a object into the global container, and access it anytime from the container. buy accessing the container as an array
+-   Bootstrap a object into the global container, and access it anytime from the container.By accessing the container as an array

 ##Hooks